tonimelisma/Relay-Android/ARCH.md

 ## 🧱 High-Level Architecture Summary

 - SMS is received via a manifest-declared `BroadcastReceiver` (`SmsReceiver`).
 - MMS notifications are received via WAP push (`MmsReceiver`, `application/vnd.wap.mms-message`).
 Provider scans read MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
-RCS is heuristic via MMS DB content types and optional `content://im/chat` where available.
+RCS is heuristic via MMS DB content types and optional `content://im/chat` where available, gated by a persisted one-time IM provider availability check (`ImProviderGate`).
 - Receivers trigger repository ingest on a background thread and persist directly into Room (no in-memory intermediary).
 - Messages are stored in a local Room database mirroring provider fields with MMS parts/addresses.
-- Foreground change detection via content observers on `content://sms` and `content://mms` (and best-effort `content://im/chat` for RCS).
+- Foreground change detection via content observers on `content://sms` and `content://mms` and, if enabled by `ImProviderGate`, best-effort `content://im/chat` for RCS.
 Manual scan and foreground polling were removed.
 - Background periodic ingest via WorkManager (~15 min) catches missed broadcasts and RCS.
 Scheduled after boot via `BootReceiver`; `MainActivity` onStart() verifies health and reschedules only if missing/cancelled.
 - A background WorkManager job will upload unsynced messages (Phase 5+)
 - The UI observes the local DB and reflects changes; no manual refresh button.
 The UI also surfaces a "Last synced" label read from `SharedPreferences` (`lastSyncSuccessTs`) updated by `MessageSyncWorker` on success.